tyanyuy3125/RenderToy/README.md

 * ProceduralTexture - A demo rasterizing procedural textures supported by RenderToy.
 * Interactive - (WIP) Live preview demo on X11.
 * TestRenderer - Just a test.
+* Smooth Shading - A demonstration of smooth shading.

 ## Render Results & Comparison